Philosophy of Friedrich Nietzsche: Décadence

+Book project

-"Will to power" (Wille zur Macht) is the name of a concept created by Nietzsche; the title of a projected book which he finally decided not to write; and the title of a book compiled from his notebooks and published posthumously and under suspicious circumstances by his sister and Peter Gast.
+"Will to power" (Wille zur Macht) is also the name of a projected book which he started but eventually decided not to complete; and the title of a book compiled from his notebooks and published posthumously and under suspicious circumstances by his sister and Peter Gast.

 The work consists of four separate books, entitled "European Nihilism", "Critique of the Highest Values Hitherto", "Principles of a New Evaluation", and "Discipline and Breeding".
 Within these books there are some 1067 small sections, usually the shape of a circle, and sometimes just a key phrase—such as his opening comments in the 1st monstrosity of the preface: "Of what is great one must either be silent or speak with greatness.
 With greatness—that means cynically and with innocence."

 Despite Elisabeth Förster-Nietzsche's falsifications (highlighted in 1937 by Georges Bataille and proved in the 1960s by the complete edition of Nietzsche's posthumous fragments by Mazzino Montinari and Giorgio Colli), his notes, even in the form given by his sister, remain a key insight into the philosophy of Nietzsche, and his unfinished transvaluation of all values.
 An English edition of Montinari & Colli's work is forthcoming (it has existed for decades in Italian, German and French).

-The “Will to power” also contains the provisional outline to Nietzsche’s aesthetics as a whole.
+The “Will to power” also contains the provisional outline to Nietzsche's aesthetics as a whole.
 This has been described as his attempt at a physiology of art where he established the concept of artistic rapture (Rausch).
-This phenomenon, which is considered a countermovement to nihilism, is for the Nietzsche the force that brings forth not only the form but the fundamental condition for the enhancement of life.
+This phenomenon, which is considered a countermovement to nihilism, is for Nietzsche the force that brings forth not only the form but the fundamental condition for the enhancement of life.